Aliases for MINPP1 Gene

 GeneCards Summary for MINPP1 Gene

 MINPP1 (Multiple Inositol-Polyphosphate Phosphatase 1) is a Protein Coding gene.
-Diseases associated with MINPP1 include bannayan-riley-ruvalcaba syndrome and ruvalcaba syndrome.
-Among its related pathways are Metabolism and Inositol phosphate metabolism (KEGG).
-GO annotations related to this gene include acid phosphatase activity and bisphosphoglycerate 3-phosphatase activity.
+Diseases associated with MINPP1 include Thyroid Cancer, Nonmedullary, 2 and Follicular Adenoma.
+Among its related pathways are Glucose metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity.